-SMTD Mixtapes: Faculty Curate Playlists for Social Distancing
+SMTD Mixtapes: Faculty & Staff Curate Playlists for Social Distancing

 In this time of social distancing, faculty at the School of Music, Theatre & Dance are finding new and creative ways to keep the performing arts alive and accessible to everyone.
-Their most recent project is a series of music playlists called SMTD Mixtapes.
-Faculty members from across the School will curate new playlists each week that showcase facets of the fields of music, theatre, and dance in 10-15 tracks on Spotify and SoundCloud.
+This project is a series of music playlists called #SMTDMixtapes.
+Faculty and staff members from across the School will curate new playlists each week that showcase facets of the fields of music, theatre, and dance in 10-15 tracks on Spotify and SoundCloud.

 Check back each week to listen and to learn more about the genesis of each playlist.